AlibabaCloudDocs/sls/intl.en-US/Index and query/Best practices/Display query and analysis results on multiple pages.md

     ```
         endpoint = ''// The endpoint of Log Service.
 For more information, see [Endpoints](/intl.en-US/Developer Guide/API Reference/Endpoints.md).
         accessKeyId = ''// The AccessKey ID of your Alibaba Cloud account.
 For more information, see [AccessKey pair](/intl.en-US/Developer Guide/API Reference/AccessKey pair.md).
-High security risks may arise if you use the AccessKey pair of your Alibaba Cloud account because the account has permissions to call all API operations.
+High security risks may arise if you use the AccessKey pair of an Alibaba Cloud account because the account has permissions to call all API operations.
 We recommend that you create and use a RAM user to call API operations or perform routine O&M.
         accessKey = ''// The AccessKey secret of your Alibaba Cloud account.
         project = ''// The name of the project.
         logstore = ''// The name of the Logstore.